nihpo/SynthHealthData/README.md

-# NIHPO's Synthetic Health Data Platform
+# NIHPO's TrialTwin:tm: Synthetic Health Data Platform

-## About Our Platform
+## About Our TrialTwin:tm: Platform

 Lifesciences companies need access to unencumbered health data to accelerate their development, testing, and validation processes.
 Realistic, scientifically-valid yet synthetic health data can help shrink the regulatory approval timeline.

-NIHPO’s Synthetic Health Data Platform helps *all staff roles* at *life sciences companies* to *reduce the time* it takes to
+NIHPO’s TrialTwin Synthetic Health Data Platform helps *all staff roles* at *life sciences companies* to *reduce the time* it takes to
 * design,
 * develop,
 * test,